maxitg/SetReplace/README.md

 #### Plots of Events

-The plotting function corresponding to [`"AllEventsStatesList"`](#states) is more interesting than the other ones.
-It plots not only the corresponding states, but also the events that produced each of them:
+The plotting function corresponding to [`"AllEventsStatesList"`](#states) is more interesting than the other ones. **`"EventsStatesPlotsList"`** plots not only the corresponding states, but also the events that produced each of them:
 ```
 In[] := WolframModel[{{1, 2, 3}, {4, 5, 6}, {1, 4}} -> {{2, 7, 8}, {3, 9,
     10}, {5, 11, 12}, {6, 13, 14}, {8, 12}, {11, 10}, {13, 7}, {14,